Disorder Operator and R\'enyi Entanglement Entropy of Symmetric Mass Generation: Abstract

 \section{Abstract}

-In recent years a consensus has gradually been reached that the previously proposed deconfined quantum critical point (DQCP) for spin-1/2 systems, an archetypal example of quantum phase transition beyond the classic Landau's paradigm, actually does not correspond to a true unitary conformal field theory (CFT).
-In this work we carefully investigate another type of quantum phase transition supposedly beyond the similar classic paradigm, the so called ``symmetric mass generation" (SMG) transition proposed in recent years.
+The ``symmetric mass generation" (SMG) quantum phase transition discovered in recent years~\cite{slagleExotic2015,ayyarMassive2015,Catterall1510.04153,ayyarOrigin2016,Catterall1609.08541,he2016quantum,Kikukawa1710.11101,Kikukawa1710.11618,you2018symmetric,you2018bosonic,Xu2103.15865,Tong2022SMG,zeng2022symmetric,Wang1307.7480,YZY2022nuSMG,YZY2022FSSMG,wang2022symmetric} has attracted great interests from both condensed matter and high energy theory communities.
+Here, interacting Dirac fermions acquire a gap without condensing any fermion bilinear mass term or any concomitant spontaneous symmetry breaking.
+It is hence beyond the conventional Gross-Neveu-Yukawa-Higgs paradigm.
+One important question we address in this work is whether the SMG transition corresponds to a true unitary conformal field theory (CFT).
 We employ the sharp diagnosis including the scaling of disorder operator and R\'enyi entanglement entropy in large-scale lattice model quantum Monte Carlo simulations.
 Our results strongly suggest that the SMG transition is indeed an unconventional quantum phase transition and it should correspond to a true $(2+1)d$ unitary CFT.